 Rahul says it was more difficult to deal with vitiligo as a teenager, especially during high school & initial college days.
 “It was all over me, spreading like a wildfire.
 After 2 years of rigorous preparation, I couldn’t clear the Entrance Exam for IITs.
 At the same time, I was fighting an incurable disease – too much for a 18-year-old to handle.
 I started thinking of ending my life.
 I was really low on confidence and was almost hopeless.
 Had my family not supported me at that time, I would have committed suicide.”

 It took Rahul 8-9 years to get completely over it or in his own words peacefully and gracefully accept it.
 “Now Vitiligo is a part of me, nothing good or bad about it.
 It doesn’t bother me or my close ones at all.
 If I wish that I didn’t have it?
 Yes at times I do wish that how handsome would have I looked without these white spots.
-Having said that, I no more have any bitter or restless feeling that why God did this to me.
+Having said that, I no more have any bitter or restless feelings.
 I am at complete peace with my vitiligo.”

 Over the year Rahul has observed that vitiligo is someway directly proportional to anxiety hormones.
 The more the anxiety levels are, the quicker is the spread.
 While Rahul appreciates turning down treatment to change the skin color, he just doesn’t relate to over-celebration of vitiligo on social media.
 “Just think.
 Do we ever need to justify a normal thing as normal?
-No. Rather than pretending as if nothing unusual is there, we should happily accept that ok we do have a skin order but it isn’t that big a deal.
+No. It shouldn’t be projected as a big deal.
 So instead of intentionally focusing on white patches, let’s post very general photographs of ours whereby our vitiligo may or may not be visible,” Rahul makes a valid point there.

 When we asked Rahul to leave us with a message for youngsters with vitiligo, he indeed had something important to share, “I can still recall that extremely uncomfortable feeling of insecurity, that feeling of guilt for the crime that I had never committed, which stayed with me for next many years till I eventually won over vitiligo psychologically.
 If we pity ourselves, people will definitely show sympathy to us which will hurt us even more.
 If we came across as fuzz free individuals, more often than not, we will have only wonderful conversations.”